DOC COLOUR’S ZOP ZOO CARD GAME

 POINTS for all of their starting cards before the black deck runs out of cards…

-then every player gets to tally up ALL their POINTS and score them down
+then every player gets to tally up ALL their POINTS and score them down!!

-(this also includes Minus POINTS and Side Bonus POINTS).
+(This also includes Minus POINTS and Side Bonus POINTS).

 EVERYONE GETS TO SCORE! – Yippy!!

-The player with the highest tally for that round will be
+The player with the highest tally for that round will be dealt the first card in the next round:)

 ALL RIGHT!

-I think I covered every possible Situation you can encounter while playing my ZOP ZOO card game.
+I think I covered every possible

 You now know the rules!